-Rodrigo and Felipe Aramburu, the brothers BlazingSQL, recently joined us to discuss how they are empowering folks around the world to do GPU-accelerated data science in Python…with SQL!
+Rodrigo and Felipe Aramburu, the brothers that lead BlazingSQL, recently joined us to discuss how they are empowering folks around the world to do GPU-accelerated data science in Python…with SQL!

 There’s an entire community of data analysts out there that need to become programmatically proficient for their long-term career trajectory.
 And for us, SQL is a great onramp for enabling these individuals to become dangerous and powerful relatively quickly.”